jmrmcode/Fitting-functions-by-Gradient-Descent/README.md

 3. &theta;<sub>j</sub> is an approximate value of &theta; for which the difference between *y<sub>i</sub>* (the observed value)and *f(t)* (the fitted value) is minimum.
 The value of &epsilon; determines when to stop the algorithm.

 Note that one &theta; is estimated for each observation *y*<sub>i</sub>, therefore, the median is calculated from the vector of &theta;s.
 Finally, the fitted and observed values are plotted together.

+## Acknowledgments

+Thanks to Andrii Zaiats for the mathematical notation review.